Path methods for strong shift equivalence of positive matrices: Boolean matrices and positivity

 Note, column 1 of $C$ is greater than or equal to column 2.
 So, we may add row 1 of $C$ to row 2 (to produce an SSE matrix).
 Now in the order $i=2,3, ..., m-1$, add row $i$ to row $i+1$.
 At the point row $i$ is added, column $i$ will be greater than or equal to column $i+1$, so the addition will give an ESSE.
 After these moves, row $m$ has every entry 1.
 In order, for $i=m, m-1, \dots , 2,1$, add column $i$ to every other column.
 At the point column $i$ is added, row $i$ will be all 1's, so SSE is respected.
 Because every row has an entry 1 in one of the columns $1,2,3,\dots , m$, at the conclusion of this $C$ will be transformed to a matrix with every entry 1.
 Such a matrix equals $vv^{tr}$, where $v$ is a column vector with every entry 1, and then $v^{tr}v=[1]$. \end{proof}

 The next result extends a result in \cite{KR3}, with essentially the same proof.
 Let $\omega(n)$ denote the maximum size of a minimal length closed walk which hits all vertices in a strongly connected directed graph with exactly $n$ vertices.
 Clearly, $\omega (n)\leq n^2$ by composition of shortest paths $i\to i+1$ to get $1\to 2 \to\cdots \to n \to 1$.
-On the other hand (we thank Richard Brualdi for this remark), for $n=2k\geq 4$ consider the directed graph on vertices $\{1,2, \dots , 2k\}$ for which the set of nonzero entries of the adjacency matrix is the union of the following sets:
+On the other hand, there is an example which shows that up to a modest multiplicative factor, in general one can't do better.
+We thank Richard Brualdi for this example.